 Enable authorization and access control

 Then configure another access control method as required.

 Configure one step at a time.
-Always restart the SEP server after each change and verify the results before proceeding.
+Always restart the Presto cluster after each change and verify the results before proceeding.

 Securing client access to the cluster#

-SEP clients include the SEP CLI, the Web UI, the JDBC driver, and community-provided clients, such as Python or Go clients, and any applications using these tools.
+Presto clients include the Presto CLI, the Web UI, the JDBC driver, and community-provided clients, such as Python or Go clients, and any applications using these tools.

-All access to the SEP cluster is managed by the coordinator.
+All access to the Presto cluster is managed by the coordinator.
 Thus, securing access to the cluster means securing access to the coordinator.

 There are three aspects to consider: